 How can you do this?

 Give your panelists a few minutes to introduce themselves before starting the first round.

 Use a demo round as practice to make sure everything goes as planned in the rounds that matter, and as a chance for your panelists to get warmed up.

 Set up one multiple choice poll for each round, using panelists’ names as answers.
 You can use individual polls or, to make transitioning from one poll to the next more seamless, use the survey feature.

-Once the results are in for a given round, announce the departing panelist and delete her as a potential answer in the following round’s poll (you can do that from the my polls page).
+Once the results are in for a given round, announce the departing panelist and delete her as a potential answer in the following round’s poll (you can do that from the activities page).

 Repeat till you have a winner.